Integrated Programme

 The Integrated Programme (IP) is a scheme that allows high-performing students in secondary schools in Singapore to skip the GCE Ordinary Level (O-Level) examination (typically taken by students at the end of their fourth or fifth year in secondary school) and proceed to sit for the GCE Advanced Level (A-Level) examination, International Baccalaureate (IB), or an equivalent examination, after six years of secondary education.
 The A-level examination is typically taken by students at the end of their second or third year in junior college.

 Overview

-The programme allows for more time allocated to enrichment activities.
-That is, without the O-level examinations, the students have more time and flexibility to immerse themselves in a more broad-based education which will eventually lead to the A-level examination.
-Generally, only the top performers are eligible to be part of the IP programme, do use to implement it, as it is currently regarded as experimental.
-Thus most of the main body of the students pursue their secondary education at the current pace by first completing a four-year O-level course before proceeding to a two-year A-level education.
+The programme allows for more time to be allocated to enrichment activities.
+Without the O-level examinations, students have greater flexibility and can immerse themselves in a more broad-based education, ultimately leading to the A-level examination.
+Generally, only the top performers are eligible to participate in the IP programme, which is currently regarded as experimental.
+As a result, the majority of students pursue their secondary education at the regular pace by completing a four-year O-level course before proceeding to a two-year A-level education.